-- We undertake a range of regulatory activities to satisfy ASIC's statutory functions.
-These activities can be broadly categorised as stakeholder engagement, education, guidance, surveillance, enforcement and policy advice: see Table 1. - The industry funding model will recover the actual costs we expended during the financial year to undertake these regulatory activities.
+- 63 We undertake a range of regulatory activities to satisfy ASIC's statutory functions.
+These activities can be broadly categorised as stakeholder engagement, education, guidance, surveillance, enforcement, policy advice and financial capability work: see Table 3. - 64 The industry funding model will recover the actual costs we expended during the financial year to undertake these regulatory activities.
 The levy will be calculated and invoiced in the following financial year. - The method for determining the levies is set out through a combination of the ASIC Supervisory Cost Recovery Levy Act 2017 and associated regulations.
 We will calculate levies based on information we hold and information in returns provided by entities we regulate.
 Each year, after we have collected this information, we will issue a legislative instrument that sets out what our regulatory costs were for the financial year and how these costs will be allocated across entities to be levied.
 The amount of the levy payable by each regulated entity will be calculated and invoiced in the following year.
-See Table 61, which sets out the key events and estimated dates for implementing industry funding.
+See Table 63, which sets out the key events and estimated dates for implementing industry funding.

-For subsectors that use metrics that are measured at a point in time (as opposed to over a period of time), the graduated component of the metric will be calculated on a pro-rata basis, using the number of days in the financial year the entity was part of the relevant subsector.
+66 For subsectors that use metrics that are measured at a point in time (as opposed to over a period of time), the graduated component of the metric will be calculated on a pro-rata basis, using the number of days in the financial year the entity was part of the relevant subsector.